 Thus, how do you ensure that you are acquiring the correct lighting fixtures for your project?
-Having a Photometric Study before buying or installing your luminaires for a specific area or project, helps architects and lighting designers to know if the light is enough for a space.
+Having a Photometric Analysis before buying or installing your luminaires for a specific area or project, helps architects and lighting designers to know if the light is enough for a space.
 It can confirm luminosity, strength, light evenness, and more.
 It also allows cost understanding and allows electrical needs to be designed to build the most efficient lighting design for your location.

-What is a Photometric Study?
+What is a Photometric Analysis?

-Before we talk about the wonders this study does for your lighting project, we must understand what it is.
+Before we talk about the wonders this analysis does for your lighting project, we must understand what it is.
 It all boils down to the study of Photometry, which is the study of light as a whole.
 This concept was first introduced during the 1990s to study construction sites before work starts, using software simulations.

 Figure 1.
 Office space Photometric render showing lighting levels and CCT.